awesomeeng/zephjs/docs/GetStartedLibrary.md

 	my-button.css
 ```

 This approach to organizing components keeps everything neatly together and consistently named.
-Of course, this layout is merely a suggestion and other layouts are entirely feasible at the developers discretion.
+Of course, this layout is merely a suggestion and other layouts are entirely feasible at the developer's discretion.

-Additionally, we recommend a single file near the top of your structure that imports all of your components together.
+Additionally, it is recommended to have a single file near the top of your structure that imports all components together.
 This is a requirement for the bundler described below.

 ## Installation